systematic-magic/AgingPubMed/research_papers_html.rst

    	  	:alt: Figure number
    	  	:scale: 99%

 	- If figure image has :ref:`panel letters<figure_pannel>`, then check that reference to each panel is present in figure legend.
 Reference is denoted by panel letter and is formatted in bold.
 All panel callouts should be formatted in bold.

+	 - If figure image has :ref:`panel letters<figure_pannel>`, then check that reference to each panel is present in figure legend.
+Reference is denoted by panel letter and is formatted in bold.
+All panel callouts should be formatted in bold.

+	  - If figure image has :ref:`panel letters<figure_pannel>`, then check that reference to each panel is present in figure legend.
+Reference is denoted by panel letter and is formatted in bold.
+All panel callouts should be formatted in bold.

+	   - If figure image has :ref:`panel letters<figure_pannel>`, then check that reference to each panel is present in figure legend.
+Reference is denoted by panel letter and is formatted in bold.
+All panel callouts should be formatted in bold.
 	- Subpanels are allowed (Ex.
 Aa, Ab, Ac, etc.) but do not require individual callouts in the legend or text.

 	| This is the allowed format for the panel reference (case of letter should match letter case in figure image):